ungTNL/scn2aEEG/README.md

 # scn2aEEG
-EEG analysis code for patient 2
+EEG analysis code for the manuscript: "Individualized Antisense Oligonucleotides for SCN2A Related Developmental Epileptic Encephalopathy"

+Will be made public pending review of manuscript.